TO: Saint Joseph’s College Employees

 If you purchase coverage through a Marketplace, you may be eligible for a federal subsidy that lowers your monthly premiums or reduces your cost sharing.
 However, to receive these federal savings, you cannot be eligible for health plan coverage through a company plan that is affordable and provides “minimum value.”
 The coverage through Saint Joseph’s College meets the minimum value standard.

 The availability of coverage through the Marketplace does not affect your eligibility for coverage through the Saint Joseph’s College health plan.
 This link http://keoka.sjcme.edu/intranet/hr/ will provide information about the Saint Joseph’s College health plan as it exists today.
 Information on the Saint Joseph’s College health plan coverage for 2014 will be provided in connection with the plan’s upcoming open enrollment period.
 Please contact me at (207)893-7756 or email@example.com for additional information on our health plan’s coverage.

 More information on the health care reform law and the Marketplace is available at www.healthcare.gov.

 With the new myCigna Mobile App you'll find all kinds of things to be happy about: find a doc, access ID cards and plan info, compare drug prices and more.

-This is a reminder that to be able to earn wellness incentive program points for 2013, you will need to have completed your health assessment in 2013.
-You will also find the instructions below under HR/Benefits Enrollment/Wellness Initiative.
+This is a reminder that to be able to earn wellness incentive program points for 2014, you will need to have completed your health assessment in 2014.

 As you may already know, the guidance for income levels and individual contributions to retirement plans such as the one we have at Saint Joseph's College are indexed and increased periodically.